1Tanmay6/sql-langchain/README.md

 # LLM-Based SQL Interaction Program

 This repository contains an LLM (Language Learning Model) based SQL interaction program.
-The program allows users to interact with an SQL database using natural language queries.
+The program allows users to interact with an SQLite database using natural language queries.
 It leverages Python, LangChain, and LangGraph to provide an intuitive interface for querying data.

 ## Getting Started